asmagill/hs._asm.axuielement/Reference_Core.md

 Limited support for parameterized attributes is provided, but is not yet complete.
 This is expected to see updates in the future.

-An object observer is also expected to be added to receive notifications; however as this overlaps with `hs.uielement`, exactly how this will be done is still being considered.

-Examples are (will be soon) provided in a separate document.

 ### Usage
 ~~~lua
 axuielement = require("hs._asm.axuielement")